Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 - Create a handle and register callback functions.
   - Create a TTS handle which is used for distinguishing your application from other applications also using the TTS.
-  - To get notifications about state changes, language changes, starting or finishing utterances, and errors, [register callback functions](#set).
+  - To get notifications about state changes, language changes, starting or finishing utterances, and errors, we should [register callback functions](#set).
 - Add text and set the mode.
-  - [Add the text](#text) that you want to read out by the TTS module.
+  - [Add the text](#text) that you want the TTS module to read out.
 The requested text is handled as an utterance.
 You can add several texts, and they are managed using a queue.
   - There is a limit on the maximum text length for one utterance, and the time spent for synthesizing is dependent on the text length.
   - [Get and set the TTS mode](#mode) to manage audio mixing with other sources.
 - Play, pause, and stop playback.